octabytes/blog/content/posts/migration/migrate-your-customized-application-to-elestio/index.md

 categories: [Other]
 cover:
   image: images/cover.png
-  caption: "Migrate your customized application to Elestio"
+  caption: "Migrate your customized application to OctaByte"
 ShowToc: true
 TocOpen: true
 ---

-> This migration document is only for services that are not being supported by Elestio as a fully managed option.
-If you are unaware of the software supported, take a look [here](https://elest.io/fully-managed-services?ref=blog.elest.io).
-If Elestio is supporting the software then you can follow [this migration document](https://docs.elest.io/books/migrations/page/migrate-to-elestio-managed-services?ref=blog.elest.io)
+> This migration document is only for services that are not being supported by OctaByte as a fully managed option.
+If you are unaware of the software supported, take a look [here](https://octabyte.io/fully-managed-services?ref=blog.octabyte.io).
+If OctaByte is supporting the software then you can follow [this migration document](https://docs.elest.io/books/migrations/page/migrate-to-elestio-managed-services?ref=blog.octabyte.io)

 ### 1️⃣ Pre\-requisites

-1. Make sure the service you are trying to migrate from is being supported by Elestio.
-You can find the entire software catalogue [here](https://elest.io/fully-managed-services?ref=blog.elest.io)
+1. Make sure the service you are trying to migrate from is being supported by OctaByte.
+You can find the entire software catalogue [here](https://octabyte.io/fully-managed-services?ref=blog.octabyte.io)
-2. Create an account on [Elestio](https://dash.elest.io/?ref=blog.elest.io)
+2. Create an account on [OctaByte](https://dash.elest.io/?ref=blog.octabyte.io)
 3. Make sure the UI for the application is working fine and there are no critical errors detected in the application logs.
 If found otherwise please feel free to create a support ticket
-4. When deploying the service on Elestio, use the same software version as your present service, or your data migration will fail.
+4. When deploying the service on OctaByte, use the same software version as your present service, or your data migration will fail.

 ### 2️⃣ Using Git Repository

-If your service/application is hosted on Git repositories (public \& private) you can follow the following steps to migrate easily to Elestio.
+If your service/application is hosted on Git repositories (public \& private) you can follow the following steps to migrate easily to OctaByte.

 1. Head over to the CI/CD section and choose and import your Git repository